-My research investigates the relationship between democracy and the rule of law in developing countries.
-I am interested in understanding how the state and society interact and influence egalitarian social policy and how groups of citizens can build effective institutions like the rule of law.
+My research investigates the relationship between democracy, law, and society in developing countries.
+I am interested in understanding how the state and society interact and influence egalitarian social policy and how marginalized groups of citizens can build effective institutions like the rule of law that improves their well-being.

-- Committee: David S. Brown (Chair), Carew Boulding, Andy Baker
+- Committee: David S. Brown (Chair), Carew Boulding, Andy Baker, Vanessa Baird, and Hillary Potter

 - Introduction: Over the last decade, homicide and perceptions of insecurity rose across Latin America while violent crime declined in every other region of the world.
 The homicide rate in Latin America today is the highest in the world and three times higher than the global average.
 This violent trend in Latin America is puzzling given the improvements the region has experienced in human development and democratic governance over the same time period.
 In response to rising crime and democratic demands, significant efforts to reform the criminal justice system have occurred throughout the region.
 Existing political science research is limited, however, in understanding what, if any, conditions matter for reform success at deterring homicide in Latin America and why.